M61ss/Graphics/Window.md

 - **end x** coord
 - **end y** coord

+> [!NOTE]
+>
-_Note_: we can set also smaller OpenGL viewport's dimensions than the GLFW's one.
+> We can set also smaller OpenGL viewport's dimensions than the GLFW's one.
 It is clear that a piece of GLFW's viewport won't be shown.

 If we want to get the viewport resizable, then we need to implement this **callback function**: